-Full guidance relating to examiner appointments is available from the Regulations for the Conduct of University Examinations and the Policy and Guidance for Examiners and others involved in University Examinations.
+Full guidance relating to examiner appointments is available from the Regulations for the Conduct of University Examinations and the Examinations and assessments framework (EAF).

-Full guidance relating to the EAP portal, including how to gain access and user manuals, is available from the EAP webpage.
-Any queries relating to the EAP portal should be directed to the Student Systems Support Centre at email@example.com or 01865 (2)84848.
+Full guidance relating to the EAP portal, including how to gain access and user manuals, is available from the EAP support page.
+Any queries relating to the EAP portal should be directed to the Student Systems Support Centre at firstname.lastname@example.org or 01865 (2)84848.

 The structure of exam boards is governed by their standing orders.
 A standing order outlines the minimum number of Internal and External examiners who must be appointed to the exam board, as well as the terms of office (i.e. lengths of each appointment) of its Chair of Examiners, Internal Examiners and External Examiners.

 Further guidance on standing orders is available from Part 2 of the Regulations for the Conduct of University Examinations.

 Further information on terms of office is available from the Regulations for the Conduct of University Examinations:

 Senior Nominating Officers (SNOs) are responsible for confirming the accuracy of standing orders and any required amendment prior to the start of each academic year, and in advance of exam boards being appointed.

 An exam board can only be appointed once any amendment made to its standing order has been approved by the SNO and the central Examinations and Assessments Team.
 If no amendment has been made, the approved standing order from the previous academic year will remain in place without the need for any additional approval.